ErikKassubek/ADVOCATE/doc/replay.md

 from the waitMap.
 See (M3)

-If it is not a channel communication or select, wait for the operation to fully execute (wait for ack).
+If it is not a channel communication, select or once.Do, wait for the operation to fully execute (wait for ack).
 See (M4)